 An introduction to biology for majors that emphasizes the molecular, cellular, and environmental processes that are common to most organisms.
 Topics include an introduction to biomolecules, cell structure, reproduction, enzymes, fermentation, respiration, photosynthesis, molecular genetics, heredity, and evolution.
 (L, C)

 BIOL 2 General Zoology

-Prerequisite: BIOL 1 or BIOL 15 and MATH 52.
+36 lecture hours; 108 laboratory hours Prerequisite: BIOL 1 or BIOL 15 and MATH 52.